Continuous-Data/AzDoAPITools/README.md

 ## Introduction

+AzDoAPITools is a project which was born when doing a migration from classical pipelines to YAML pipelines for a customer.
+Which is the current function of the published module.
+The module will convert Task Groups and classical build pipelines to usable all in one YAML pipelines / step templates.

-AzDoAPITools is a project which stems from various automations which I have done in the past in Azure DevOps.
-The published project on GitHub right now is all about converting classical pipelines to YAML pipelines.
-In the future you can expect other automations such as automatic branching / mass policy application etc.
+In the future you can expect other automations which i have done for customers such as automatic branching / mass policy application etc. to be bundled in this module.

 ## Requirements